dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 The *content root* determines where the host searches for content files, such as MVC view files.
 The default content root is obtained for `UseContentRoot` by [Directory.GetCurrentDirectory](/dotnet/api/system.io.directory.getcurrentdirectory?view=netcore-1.1).
 When the app is started from the project's root folder, the project's root folder is used as the content root.
 This is the default used in [Visual Studio](https://www.visualstudio.com/) and the [dotnet new templates](/dotnet/core/tools/dotnet-new).

-To use IIS as a reverse proxy, call [UseIISIntegration](/aspnet/core/api/microsoft.aspnetcore.hosting.webhostbuilderiisextensions) as part of building the host. `UseIISIntegration` doesn't configure a *server*, like [UseKestrel](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderkestrelextensions.usekestrel?view=aspnetcore-1.1) does. `UseIISIntegration` configures the base path and port the server should listen on when using the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module) to create a reverse-proxy between Kestrel and IIS.
+To use IIS as a reverse proxy, call [UseIISIntegration](/aspnet/core/api/microsoft.aspnetcore.hosting.webhostbuilderiisextensions) as part of building the host. `UseIISIntegration` doesn't configure a *server*, like [UseKestrel](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderkestrelextensions.usekestrel?view=aspnetcore-1.1) does. `UseIISIntegration` configures the base path and port the server listens on when using the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module) to create a reverse proxy between Kestrel and IIS.
 To use IIS with ASP.NET Core, `UseKestrel` and `UseIISIntegration` must be specified. `UseIISIntegration` only activates when running behind IIS or IIS Express.
-For more information, see [Introduction to ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module) and [ASP.NET Core Module configuration reference](xref:hosting/aspnet-core-module).
+For more information, see [Introduction to ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module) and [ASP.NET Core Module configuration reference](xref:host-and-deploy/aspnet-core-module).

 A minimal implementation that configures a host (and an ASP.NET Core app) includes specifying a server and configuration of the app's request pipeline: